genie-team/graphql-genie/README.md

 * Bi-directional relationships in any database with a GraphQL API
 * Portable storage options, great for Progressive Web Apps.
 Use anywhere for any purpose.
 * [Export](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#getrawdata)/[Import/Merge](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#importrawdata) data between data sources
-* Share GraphQL data model on server and client
+* Share GraphQL data model on server and client.
+If `generateMigrations` is configured to true import/export mutation/query fields will also be created.
 * You can use [The Apollo Platform](https://www.apollographql.com/), [Relay](https://facebook.github.io/relay/), [GraphQL Bindings](https://github.com/graphql-binding/graphql-binding) or any of the many other tools in the growing GraphQL ecosystem.
 * You can use your existing [authentication](#authentication) methods or one provided by an outside service.
 * The api stays the same regardless of data source, so you are never locked into one database or even server/client side